IAmNotGaurav/sql-clinic-database/README.md

 - To design a robust relational database schema for healthcare operations
 - To establish clear relationships between entities using primary and foreign keys
-- To populate the database with realistic and non-repetitive sample data (100+ patients)
+- To populate the database with realistic sample data (100+ patients)
 - To simulate real-world appointment scenarios (completed, booked, cancelled, no-show)
 - To develop SQL queries that extract meaningful business insights
 - To demonstrate how structured data supports operational and analytical decision-making